Nepal Country Commercial Guide

 Overview

-Nepal generally follows internationally recognized standards; it does not follow the ISO 9000 series.
+Nepal generally follows internationally recognized standards; but it does not follow the ISO 9000 series.
 Institutions charged with establishing standards include the Nepal Bureau of Standards and Metrology and the Department of Drug Administration.
 Food product standards are generally set under the Food Act and Nepal Standard (Certification Mark) Act.
 The law regarding the import of products other than food products, cars, and refrigerators does not mandate any standards.
-The Ministry of Science, Technology and Environment introduced the Nepal Vehicle Mass Emission Standards Act in December 1999 to control pollution; these are similar to EURO 1 standards.
+The Ministry of Science, Technology and Environment introduced the Nepal Vehicle Mass Emission Standards Act in December 1999 to control pollution; these are similar to EURO III standards.

 Standards

 The Nepal Bureau of Standards and Metrology (NBSM) is the only agency authorized to develop technical standards for different products.
 NBSM is currently working on developing standards and labeling programs for electrical appliances.
-The Department of Drug Administration regulates the consumption and quantification of modern drugs for human use in Nepal.
+The Department of Drug Administration (DDA) regulates the consumption and quantification of modern drugs for human use in Nepal.

 Testing, inspection, and certification